What is UGC?

 If this still sounds like something you want to dive into, then keep reading.

-Start with a social media platform, or two!
+Start with a social media platform – or two!

 The first, most important step is to start your social media platform/s.
 You need a social media page that’s essentially going to act as your portfolio.
-Brands don’t want to see a page full of “how to earn £££ as a UGC creator” posts, they want to see your work.
+Brands don’t want to see a page full of “how to earn £££ as a UGC creator” posts (red flag: course selling people!) they want to see your work.
 I’ve been in the content creation industry for a long time, and out of the thousands of brands I’ve worked with, 90% have reached out to me through coming across my social media pages.
 Even if you don’t want to be an influencer, the best way to grab the attention of brands seeking content creators, is to be actively doing exactly what they’re looking for.

-Think about your content.
+Think about your content

 You should aim to pick a niche for your page, even if you want to share a variety of things.
 I would recommend that you try and keep some consistency within your page so that it has the ability to do well and get that reach.
+My own social media pages are predominantly home focused, so nearly all of my content is aesthetic home interiors, daily routines, that kind of thing.
+I don’t post things like fashion advice, or chatty to the camera videos, but I’m still able to post a variety of topics whilst keeping a niche if that makes sense.

 How will brands find you?

-Make it easy for them, fill your page with content.
-This does mean spending a lot of time creating your own videos, that aren’t brand work or paid, but that’s why it takes a lot of dedication.
-If you don’t have the energy and motivation for it, it’s likely that UGC content isn’t for you.
-I try and post a video to my IG and TikTok daily, and I still call that working, because it is.
-Yes, the specific video I’m sharing that day may not be paid for by a brand, but keeping my social media running is how I keep my growth and engagement consistent, and it’s how brands discover me.
 It is hard work thinking of video ideas to post daily, but my best advice would be to browse social media for inspiration, and then try and come up with your own ideas based on what you’re inspired by.
 It’s so important to be creative.
 I find writing a list of content ideas really helps me too, and then I’ll cross them off after I’ve filmed and posted them.

-Once you’ve got the content ideas nailed, post, post and post some more.
+Once you’ve got the content ideas nailed, then post, post and post some more.
 Create an audience and a community so that your content is pushed out to brands feeds.
 Use hashtags so that they can find you.

 You can reach out to brands too, and let them know you’re available for UGC work, but again, they’ll still want to see a portfolio of work and an IG or TikTok page full of your work is the best way forward.
 You can have a private collection of any brand work that you’ve done, and you can send this out too, provided the brand in question has given you permission to share it as part of your portfolio.
 However, it’s still best to have a social page full of different videos to show off your talent.

-Join creator platforms.
+Join creator platforms

 My next advice would be to utilise platforms.
 There’s app such as SoSquared, Vamp, and Insense that advertise UGC opportunities.
 You can apply to these and let the brand know why you’d be a good fit.
 Again, you’ll be linking your social platforms so this is where you’ll need a solid portfolio of work for them to browse.